Touch the Sky (Sean Paul song)

 "Touch the Sky" is a song by the Jamaican recording artist Sean Paul, from his fifth studio album Tomahawk Technique, featuring American music producer DJ Ammo.
 It was written by Sean Henriques and Damien LeRoy, and was produced by the later.
 It was released as a digital download single in Germany on 3 August 2012 through German iTunes Store by Atlantic Records as the sixth and last single from the album.
 The electro song mixtures dancehall, hip hop, pop and techno tempos.
 Its respective music video, directed by Davy Duhamel, was released under a 3D format.
-In it, multiple dancers perform whilst Sean Paul sings.
+In it, multiple dancers perform while Sean Paul sings.

 "Touch the Sky" received positive reviews upon Tomahawk Technique, who praised its sounds.
 In music charts, the song performed moderately in international markets.
 It reached number 31 in Germany, 44 in Austria, and 139 in France, and in Belgium Ultratip charts, it reached number 6 and 25, in the regions of Wallonia and Flanders, respectively.